dmcable/spacexr/AnalysisPaper/README.md

 ### Supplemental Figures

-Prepocessing of the Visium dataset occured using [processVisium.R](https://github.com/dmcable/spacexr/tree/master/AnalysisPaper/Rscripts/processVisium.R).
+Preprocessing of the Visium dataset occurred using [processVisium.R](https://github.com/dmcable/spacexr/tree/master/AnalysisPaper/Rscripts/processVisium.R).
 NMFreg on the Slide-seq cerebellum occurred using the NMFreg IPython notebook, and we did